Announcing Book Six in the series: 'Women with an Attitude'.

 Only A Lady Will Do

-A widower's search for a conventional wife is upended when he meets a suffragist.
+A member of parliament's search for a conventional wife to help boost his fledgling career becomes complicated when he meets a suffragist.

 Outspoken and unruly, Julia Ballard advocates for a woman’s right to vote but the men who make the laws won’t listen.